Frequently Asked Questions

 Integration

-Immediate and long-lasting effects with just one or two sessions
+Rapid and lasting benefits from just one or two doses

 • Research shows that psychedelics are generally physiologically and psychologically safe when delivered in controlled and supportive settings.
 However, side effects are a fact of life that needs to be accepted, managed in the context of benefits and carefully monitored.
 Psychedelic treatments, despite being considered generally safe, present real risks, as virtually any effective treatment does.
 The various compounds used in clinical trials, and in the future – in psychedelic-assisted therapies, have different safety profiles.
 For example, while psychedelic compounds like psilocybin and LSD are non-toxic and non-habit forming, MDMA can influence blood pressure and ketamine can become addictive over time if not used under strict supervision.
 As with any other medical treatment, it is crucial to consider the possible benefits and risks and make an informed decision based on that.